-This year, the restrictions set by the pandemic have exacerbated conditions surrounding SAD.
+In the past couple of years, the restrictions set by the pandemic have exacerbated conditions surrounding SAD.
 Shelter in place has made it difficult for individuals to go outside without fear or masks, decreasing exposure to sunlight.
-Concerns of spreading the virus have also made it difficult to see friends and family, which eliminates a crucial resource to improve mood.
+Concerns of spreading covid or monkeypox have also made it difficult to see friends and family, which eliminates a crucial resource to improve mood.
 Even going out to a park may be risky for some individuals who are immunocompromised or live with elderly family members.

-Tackling SAD this year, and maybe even next fall, has to be done with COVID in mind.
+Tackling SAD this year, and into the future, has to be done with viral illness in mind.

-How do I combat SAD while staying safe from COVID?
+How do I combat SAD while staying safe from viruses?

 Some coping tools, like hanging out with friends, can be challenging during the pandemic.
-Here are some COVID-conscious options for combatting SAD this season.
+Here are some pandemic-conscious options for combatting SAD this season.